hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0800
 Devine awakens, serves up coffee and checks the weather, as is our usual morning routine!
 After today, we should get some good wind to go east.
 We got a message from Robusta, saying the Pacific High is appearing on Monday.
 That is very good news, as we need it to get further east.
 They are close, but still too far to see them on AIS.

-Devine started reading "Canticle for Lebowitz", having finished "The Dispossessed".
+Devine started reading Canticle for Lebowitz, having finished The Dispossessed.

 ##### 0900
 Devine slips on a fresh pair of socks!
 We've been wearing the same pair for a while as we don't have an infinite supply, nor do we want to use up our water to wash them.
 I alternate between two pairs of wool socks.
 My 3rd favourite pair I was wearing when I was swept overboard, they are dry but full of salt.
 They need to spend time outside, for the wind to shake the salt out of them for a few hours.
 We might start using water more frugally once we reach our second milestone, at 45°N 159°W.